 On the geological front, many of the exposed rock outcrops consist of marble, which can be transformed by fire into useful lime, and the ruins of an old lime kiln are still here.
 Among other flora on view are the walking fern clinging to the rocks, a bitternut hickory tree, striped maple and hobblebush shrubs, and a multitude of mosses and fungi.

-The Macnamara Trail is on private property, made available for the protection, study, and enjoyment of nature by its owner, Nylene Canada Inc., and managed by the Macnamara Field Naturalists’ Club.
+The Macnamara Nature Trail is on private property, made available for the protection, study, and enjoyment of nature by its owner, Nylene Canada Inc., and managed by the Macnamara Field Naturalists’ Club.
 Activities not consistent with this purpose are not permitted on the trail or in the Nopiming Crown Game Preserve.
 These activities include hunting, logging, harvesting wild plants, ATVs, snowmobiles, mountain bikes, and bringing dogs onto the trail.
-Dogs are not permitted on the Macnamara Trail.
+Dogs are not permitted on the Macnamara Nature Trail.
 Accordingly, anyone found not respecting the rules including bringing dogs to the trail will be asked to leave.
-If they refuse to do so, or if they are repeat offenders, they may be charged with trespassing as the Macnamara Trail is private property.
+If they refuse to do so, or if they are repeat offenders, they may be charged with trespassing as the Macnamara Nature Trail is private property.

 How to Get There

-The Macnamara Trail begins on McNab Street in the southeast corner of Arnprior.
+The Macnamara Nature Trail begins on McNab Street in the southeast corner of Arnprior.
 From Highway 417 exit at County Road 29 (exit 180) and head north to Madawaska Boulevard.
 Turn left onto Madawaska Boulevard and continue for 1km to McNab Street.
 Turn right on McNab Street (just after Rona) and look for the Macnamara Trail parking lot on the right after the entrance to the Nylene Canada plant.

 Download a pdf of our interactive Macnamara Nature Trail Guide with links to numbered stops.